 Photgraphy by Millie Hutchings

 "Pattern, texture and colour have always been the driving force behind my art and nature is my primary inspiration.
-I find comfort in the order and symmetry found in our natural environment but I also embrace the chaotic unpredictability of life and it's perpetual state of flux.
+I find comfort in the order and symmetry found in our natural environment but I also embrace the chaotic unpredictability of life and its perpetual state of flux.
+I am captivated by the diversity and contradiction of nature in all its glory.

 My work explores a combination of these different elements and how they can work in harmony within one image.
 Constant experimentation with a wide variety of mediums underpins the development of my ideas and often dictates the direction of their outcomes.